somebeaver/electron-builder-issue-3185/README.md

 The second pattern feels like it should work because it is so explicit in naming the nested `node_modules`, but it does not.
 Hopefully this can be made to work.

+Removing the `build.files` property altogether does not fix the issue.